rubenwardy/minetest_modding_book/_en/quality/clean_arch.md

 project completely unmaintainable, ending in its abandonment.

-The opposite of this is to design your project as a collection of interacting smaller programs or areas of code.
+The opposite of this is to design your project as a collection of interacting smaller programs or areas of code. <!-- Weird wording? -->

 > Inside every large program, there is a small program trying to get out.
 >